Oh240/katacoda-scenarios/Kubernetes-102/K8 102 Section 3.md

 ---

 In this example, we are going to deploy in the default namespace.
 Namespaces are a Kubernetes logical construct used for separating Objects.
 If you are deploying this on a local cluster, you can create a sandbox namespace using the command kubectl create ns sandbox.
 However, if you ever want to search for deployments that aren't in the default namespace, you will have to specify the namespace via "kubectl get deployments -n [namespace]".
-For example kubectl get deployments -n sandbox.

 `kubectl create ns sandbox
 `{{execute}}